 What is the Cash Envelope System?

 A cash envelope system is a personal budgeting process that allocates a set amount of money to individual physical envelopes.
-Each of these envelopes is filled with real cash so when a person has spent the amount inside, they can’t spend anymore.
+Each of these envelopes is filled with real cash so when you’ve spent the amount inside, you can’t spend anymore.